 Catching Up On Healthcare Appointments Missed During (And After) The Pandemic

-During this chaos, many people delayed routine medical appointments and vaccinations.
+During this chaos, many people have delayed routine medical appointments and vaccinations.
 The U.S. Centers for Disease Control (CDC) reports that 4 in 10 American adults avoided medical care in 2020 because of concerns related to COVID-19.

 Do you fall into this group?
-Maybe your reason for delaying healthcare was because of added stress (you’ve had so much on your plate), or not wanting to expose yourself to COVID-19 unnecessarily.
+Maybe your reason for delaying healthcare is because of added stress (you’ve had so much on your plate), or not wanting to expose yourself to COVID-19 unnecessarily.
 No matter the reason, if you haven’t already, it’s time to get back on track with your healthcare appointments.

 Recommended Vaccines for Healthcare Workers

 If you missed a recommended vaccine over the past year, now is the time to get it done.
-Check with your primary care physician to see which vaccines you may need based on your age and risk factors.
+Check with your primary care provider to see which vaccines you may need based on your age and risk factors.
 The CDC recommends the following vaccinations for employees in a healthcare field who are at risk for exposure to serious, sometimes deadly diseases:

 - Flu (influenza)

 - Hepatitis B

 - MMR (Measles, Mumps, & Rubella)